 Whether you’ve moved into your first apartment or are planning a homeware overhaul, it’s always useful to get some inspiration before you settle on interior design themes.

 Sofary lighting is a vitally important aspect of any home environment.
 Going overboard means hurting your eyes and casting everything in harsh artificial brightness, while too little light results in turning your home into a shadowy cave.

 Especially if your rooms don’t enjoy much natural sunlight, neat indoor lighting tricks are essential for creating a homely atmosphere.
 Read our top tips on achieving unique feature lighting in your home guaranteed to be complimented.

 Rather than just looking like you can’t afford lightshades, tastefully placed exposed bulbs can look industrial-chic when suspended over kitchen islands or gathered in a cluster of various lengths in your hallway.
-Know what to look for in the electrical wiring of your house before you decide to do this, or get a qualified electrician to install new lighting for you.
+Know what to look for in the electrical wiring of your house before you decide to do this, or get a qualified residential electrician in perth to install new lighting for you.

 The trick to make this feature look deliberate is to have more than one bulb hanging down from your ceiling, and to use specially-created large or interestingly-shaped bulbs.
 Also go for an eye-catching suspension method, like chains or copper wire.

 Add a sophisticated standing lamp to any room – they look particularly striking when looming over an armchair in a reading nook.
 Floor lamps range from professional studio-style spotlights, or antique-inspired with gold stands and 20s flapper fringed shades.

 Place one next to your desk in your creative studio, or in the corner of your reception area for a touch of opulence.